 Emperor Palamecia - Final Boss

 This guy just keeps coming back for more, even after he dies!
 Still, a bit more wimpy than most final bosses.
-See also FF2 Characters.
+See also

 Expand Images